yoshuawuyts/knowledge/life/life.md

 > The things we can touch have no permanence.
 It is all an illusion.
 A person's
 > primary need is to let go.
 Only then can they possess what is truly real.
 - __source:__ crouching tiger, hidden dragon

+## Todos
+Email looks like a messaging system, but is actually a todo system that other people can add to.